Shopkins

-Shopkins are a range of tiny, collectable toys manufactured by Moose Toys.
-Based on grocery store items, each plastic Shopkin figure has a recognizable face and unique name.
-They also have special finishes like translucent, glitter, or squishy.
+Shopkins are a range of miniature collectable toys manufactured by Moose Toys.
+Originally based on grocery store items, appliances, and clothing items, each plastic Shopkin figure has a recognizable face and unique name.
+They also have special finishes, including matte and glitter.
 The collectable toys (which are designated as common, rare, ultra-rare, special edition, limited edition, and exclusive) also expanded into lines of clothing, trading cards, and other related merchandise.

 Shopkins was originally developed as a successor to Mighty Beanz and Trash Pack.
 The toy line was first released in 2014.
 As of 2025, there are seventeen seasons of the toys.
 There are also series that represent holidays, such as Halloween, Easter, and Christmas.
 There are also spin-offs, such as the Kindi Kids line of dolls, which was released in August 2019.

 History

 Shopkins were designed and developed by Moose Toys in Melbourne in April 2013.
 Co-chief Paul Solomon credits his mother, Jacqui Tobias, director of girls’ products, for the idea of Shopkins.
 Moose Toys had success with its line of Mighty Beanz and Trash Pack collectible figurines targeted towards boys, but it lacked a market for girls.
-Shopkins was initially produced as a similar product for girls; however, it appeals to children in general.

-The success of the Shopkins toy line later led to various types of official merchandise, apps, three movies, music, and spin-offs.
-Additionally, there were also auction Shopkins on eBay, San Diego Comic-Con exclusive sets, and more.
+Shopkins was initially produced as a product for girls; however, it can appeal to boys as well.Success of the Shopkins toy line later led to various types of official merchandise, apps, three movies, music, and spin-offs.
+Additionally, there were also auctioned Shopkins on eBay, San Diego Comic-Con exclusive sets, and more.